ereOn/hubitat/README.md

-# hubitat
+# Hubitat

-Hubitat scripts and device drivers
+Hubitat apps and device drivers.

+## Disclaimer

+Use at your own risk.